Monkey Business (1931 film): Production

 Early on in Monkey Business, the Brothers—playing stowaways concealed in barrels—harmonize unseen while performing the popular song "Sweet Adeline".
 It is a matter of debate whether Harpo joins in with the singing.
 (One of the ship's crew asserts to the captain that he knows there are four stowaways because he can hear them singing "Sweet Adeline".)
 If so, it would be one of only a few times Harpo used speech on screen, as opposed to other vocalizations such as whistling or sneezing.
 At least one other possible on-screen utterance occurs in the film A Day at the Races (1937), in which Groucho, Chico, and Harpo are heard singing "Down by the Old Mill Stream" in three-part harmony.

-This was the first Marx film to be written specifically for film, and the first shot in Hollywood.
+This was the first Marx film to be written specifically for film, and it was the first to be shot in Hollywood.
 Their first two films were filmed at Paramount Pictures' Astoria Studios in Queens, New York City.

-The Marx Brothers' real life father (Sam "Frenchie" Marx) is briefly seen in a cameo appearance, sitting on top of luggage behind the Brothers on the pier as they wave to the First Mate upon alighting.
+The Marx Brothers' real-life father (Sam "Frenchie" Marx) is briefly seen in a cameo appearance, sitting on top of luggage behind the Brothers on the pier as they wave to the First Mate upon alighting.
 Sam Marx was 72 at the time, and the appearance was his film debut.
 He was paid $12.50 each day for two days' work.

 Monkey Business was Norman MacLeod's solo directorial debut.